 Over recent years the shipping industry has begun to seriously look at ways to reduce fossil fuel consumption and operate in a more environmentally friendly way.
 The concept of Green Shipping or Sustainable Shipping is now becoming an important issue for ship owners, shipping lines and ship builders globally.

 In the 1970's and 1980's there were several ships fitted with rigid sails of various types with the aim of reducing fuel consumption.
 This was driven largely by the oil crisis in the 1970's which resulted in oil shortages and the price of oil soaring.
 However the oil crisis passed and as the prices fell in the 1980's the viability of rigid sails in terms of cost was undermined.

 However Japanese ships such as the Shin Aitoku Maru and Usuki Pioneer did prove that rigid sails reduced fuel consumption.
-Although the rigid sail concept has been applied to a range of smaller vessels it has not gained widespread acceptance to date on either large ships or smaller vessels.
+The rigid sail concept has also been applied to a range of smaller vessels but it has not gained widespread acceptance to date on either large ships or smaller vessels.

 Another way to reduce fuel consumption on-board ships is through the use of solar power.
-Recent advances in solar cell and module design has lead to solar power becoming a cost effective fuel reduction option on pleasure boats, ferries and tourist vessels however on large ships the amount of fuel saved through the use of solar power alone is relatively small.
+Recent advances in solar cell and photovoltaic module technologies have lead to solar power becoming a cost effective fuel reduction option on pleasure boats, ferries and tourist vessels.
+However on large ships the amount of fuel saved through the use of solar power alone is relatively small.
 So the idea of a commercially viable solar ship seems impractical at the moment..or is it?